 MARQUETTE UNIVERSITY COMMITTEE ON EQUITY AND INCLUSION (CEI)

-The role of the Marquette University Committee on Equity and Inclusion (CEI) (formerly the Diversity Advisory Committee and with membership from the former President's Task Force on Equity and Inclusion) is to create and sustain campus-level focus on diversity, equity, and ultimately achievement of inclusive excellence throughout the university, amongst students, faculty, staff and campus leaders.
+The role of the Marquette University Committee on Equity and Inclusion (CEI) (formerly the Diversity Advisory Committee and with membership from the former President's Task Force on Equity and Inclusion) is to create and sustain campus-level focus on diversity, equity and ultimately achievement of inclusive excellence throughout the university, among students, faculty, staff and campus leaders.

 - Serving as a campus-level forum for the exchange of ideas and information relating to diversity, equity and inclusion practices within the campus and in higher education more broadly.

 - Generating and pursuing initiatives that strengthen an institutional commitment to inclusive excellence.

 - Providing guidance and leadership to the campus to increase representation of diverse populations throughout the campus community, maintain a welcoming and affirming campus environment, strengthen prospects for inclusive scholarship and learning, and engage in diverse communities in Milwaukee, the region and beyond.

 - Proposing recommendations to the campus that provide a pathway to inclusive excellence throughout the Marquette University community.

 - Hosting annual or semiannual public forums on Diversity, Equity and Inclusion, at least one of which should be devoted to a presentation of the state of diversity at Marquette University.

 The vice president for inclusive excellence serves as the committee chair.
 Committee meetings will be held monthly during the academic year and twice during the summer.